Paradise in Kauai: The Nā Pali Coastline

 It was only after this adventure that I learned what people associated with the word “Russian” meant in that part of Kauai.
 A couple of weeks prior to our visit, a Russian billionaire had bought a large swath of land and was trying to evict locals from the contested property.

 The captain smiled widely as our—for that moment—chief Russian oligarch, Alex, paid him with a nice stack of hundies.
 The captain’s job was done.
-Despite his anxiety and yelling, he had a calm, cool, and very likeable side to him.
+Despite his anxiety and yelling, he had a calm, cool, and very likable side to him.

 We drove to the southern part of the island, where a suburban house waited for us with all the comforts of contemporary American life.
 We recalibrated our bodies and minds to the modern world.

-We were grateful for basic amenities of hot showers and clean sheets.
+We were grateful for the basic amenities of hot showers and clean sheets.
 Those old essentials now seemed like new luxuries.
 But it was the Nā Pali Coast that gifted us with a healthy dose of the natural world and undisrupted time to connect with friends on a deeper level.
 These are the true treasures that remote escapes provide.

 A few days later, we each got on our respective flights to various cities in California, and I made my long journey back to Kyiv.
 I walked into my apartment and glanced out of the window, at the muted daylight coming into the expansive city skyline, at the glass and concrete.
 For the first few hours it all felt new, my thoughts were still in the world of Kalalau… memories of waterfalls, laughs, and sand reflected clearly in my mind.
 I grabbed a cup of tea and some chocolate; I looked out at the urban jungle and smiled.